The Shrouded Planet

-All the stories relate to the fictional planet Nidor and the effects on its humanoid inhabitants of the coming of Earthmen, humans with advanced technology and apparently benevolent motives.
+All the stories relate to the fictional planet Nidor and the effects on its humanoid inhabitants of the coming Earthmen, who are humans with advanced technology and apparently benevolent motives.
 The common thread is a family, beginning with Kiv peGanz Brajjyd, his daughter Sindi, and her son Norvis.
 Each contributes to the slow breakdown of Nidorian society, which is apparently what the Earthmen really want.

 Plot summary

 The original three stories are bracketed by narrative which lays the foundations for them and details the passage of time between them.

 Introduction

 Elder Grandfather Kinis peCharnok Yorgen finds himself the subject of alien abduction.
 Strange beings calling themselves "Earthmen" conduct him to a place above the clouds.
 They tell him that they have come from the Great Light to improve Nidor.
 Kinis peCharnok must commence building a new School of Divine Law, where the Earthmen will teach Nidorians the Law and the Scripture, not to mention science and engineering.
 Only the best and brightest, the fittest and most favored, will be accepted as students.